rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 name: Project Grants
 description: >-
    Awards made to individuals and groups for discrete pieces of work in the range of $2,500 to $15,000.
-Applications are now closed for 2022 and the Rust Foundation is currently fundraising to continue the program in 2023.
+Applications are now closed, though we intend to open a new application round later this year.
+The Rust Foundation is currently fundraising to continue this program.
 date: 2022-04-01T00:00:00Z
 tags:
    - community grants program